CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 xxx warning about using too often, teaching?

-xxx Teaching1: behold, been better, best, by
+xxx Teaching 1: behold, been better, best, by

 ### CH compounds: NCH, SCH**
 These combinations may be written without an angle or break.